-While some people describe depression as “living in a black hole” or having a feeling of impending doom, others feel lifeless, empty, and apathetic.
-Men in particular, can feel angry and restless.
-However you experience the problem, left untreated it can become a serious health condition.
+While some people describe depression as “living in a black hole” or impending doom, others feel lifeless, empty, and apathetic.
+Men, in particular, can feel angry and restless.
+However, if you experience the problem left untreated, it can become a severe health condition.
 But it’s important to remember that feelings of helplessness and hopelessness are symptoms of depression—not the reality of your situation.

 No matter how hopeless you feel, you can get better.
 By understanding the causes and recognizing the different symptoms and types of depression, you can take the first steps to feel better and overcome the problem.